Sinn Fein leader to take part in RTE debate

 “Do not underestimate the strength of will within the Fianna Fail party who have all rejected the prospect of a Fianna Fail-Sinn Fein coalition.”

-The Fianna Fail leader also said he has “no issue” with Ms McDonald taking part in the final televised leaders’ debate.

-Asked about Leo Varadkar’s comments that Fianna Fail has “a lot of backwoodsmen”, Mr Martin said it was beneath the office of An Taoiseach.
+Asked about Mr Varadkar’s comments that Fianna Fail has “a lot of backwoodsmen”, Mr Martin said it was beneath the office of An Taoiseach.

 Mr Varadkar kicked off his final week of campaigning saying he will work until the final moments to convince people to vote for Fine Gael.